rabbitmq/rabbitmq-auth-backend-oauth2-spike/README.md

-# Oauth authorization backend.
+# RabbitMQ OAuth 2.0 Authorization Backend.

-This plugin enables oauth authorization for RabbitMQ clients.
+This plugin aims to provide OAuth 2.0 authorization for RabbitMQ clients.

-It uses OAuth2 library https://github.com/kivra/oauth2 which provide API functions to work with OAuth2 workflow.
+## Project Maturity

+This project is very immature, its scope is still up in the air, and it is way too early to adopt it.
+Please check in 6 months.

 ## Auth workflow